Who was Shivakumara Swami? The walking god of Karnataka

 Born on 1 April 1907 in Veerapura near Magadi Taluk, Ramanagara District.
 He was initiated into the Viraktashram Order in 1930.
 In recognition of his social work, he was conferred with the third-highest civilian award, Padma Bhushan, in 2015 and the Karnataka Ratna in 2007.
 He was also conferred with an honorary degree of Doctor of Literature by Karnataka University in the year 1965.

-The Lingayat seer is also the head of the Sree Siddaganga Education Society which runs about 125 educational institutions in the state -- from engineering colleges to business schools.
-Many of the institutions offer free education and boarding facilities to poor students.
+The Lingayat seer is also the head of the Sree Siddaganga Education Society which runs about 125 educational institutions in the state -- from engineering colleges to business schools, where more than 10,000 children get free education.

+The seer was a firm believer in two of the most important tenets of Lingayat sect or religion - Shikshana (education) and Dasoha (mass feeding).

 Kumaraswamy said he had recommended the Swami's name to the Central government for the highest civilian award 13 years ago when he was the Chief Minister heading the Janata Dal-Secular (JD-S)-Bharatiya Janata Party (BJP) coalition.